-The Federal Parent PLUS Loan is a credit-based loan available to parents of dependent undergraduate students that can be used to help play for education expenses.
+The Federal Direct Parent PLUS Loan is a credit-based loan available to parents of dependent undergraduate students that can be used to help pay for education expenses.
 For information regarding current interest rates and origination fees, visit Federal Student Aid.
 Students must be enrolled at least half-time in a bachelor's degree (or teacher certification) program for parents to access a PLUS loan and must meet other federal aid requirements such as half-time status and satisfactory academic progress.
 Through the Federal PLUS Loan Program, parents of dependent students may borrow up to the cost of education less any other financial aid received by the student.

 If a parent is denied a Parent PLUS Loan, the student will automatically be considered for an additional Unsubsidized Direct Loan in an amount up to $4,000/year for freshman and sophomores and up to $5,000/year for juniors and seniors.

 Deferment Option (Postponing Repayment): Borrowers may request a deferment while the student is enrolled.
 The parent may request the deferment during the application process or by contacting the servicer.
 Servicer information can be obtained at the Federal Student Aid website by clicking on the number for each loan.
 Some loans may have different servicers.

 Repayment Options: Repayment does not begin until 60 days after the loan is fully disbursed to the school (for a full-year loan, after the spring portion is disbursed to SRU).
 Additional information regarding repayment can be found here.

 Note: Apply for the full year amount for August to May if you need funds for both semesters.

 - Complete the Free Application for Federal Student Aid (FAFSA) for the student.

 - Go to Student Loans.
 "Sign In" on the right side of the page.
 NOTE: A parent must sign in using his/her FSA ID.
 There is a link to creating a new FSA ID on the site.